 - Social media support for HDR images.
 While you can share images now on your own website, major image sharing platforms like Instagram and Facebook do not support HDR images.

 - Simpler Windows support.
 HDR support in MacOS just works (with the minor exception that you have to enable it for external HDMI monitors).
 Windows is much more complicated (have to enable it on every screen, loss of support when mirroring, calibration issues, etc).
+My (limited) experience has also been that connecting a Windows computer via HDMI to an HDR TV produces disappointing color, while MacOS looks very nice by default on the same TV.

 There of course many items you could add to the wish list here (support in AppleTV, AirPlay, etc), but these are very high impact items (especially items 1-4).